WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

+* NEW FEATURES !!!
+* SLO (Single Log Out) support (thanks to dedotombo and me)
+* Adding NCONTAINS operator (thanks to blandman)
+* Fix bug on Gateway mode (autologin) (thanks to dedotombo again).
+Now it's now necessary to hack theme files to fire it.
+* Adding option logout on authentication failure to not disturb users
+* Initialize PHP session at a later stage (on wp_loaded not on init)
+* Adding some customs hooks and filters.

 * Tested with CAS Server version 4.1.4
 * Compatible with CAS Protocol version 2 and 3